Ahmad: Transliterations

 Ahmad is the most common transliteration.
 It is used commonly all over the Muslim world, although primarily in the Middle East.
 More recently, this transliteration has become increasingly popular in the United States due to use by members of the African American community.

 Ahmed is the most common variant transliteration, used especially in the context of the Ottoman Empire.
 This transliteration is also used throughout the Muslim world.

 Ahmet is the modern Turkish transliteration.
 Modern Turkish uses a Latin-based alphabet, and most Arabic-derived names have standardized Turkish spellings.

-The less common transliterations of Ahmad are used by Muslims outside the Middle East proper, such as in Indonesia and Russia.
-For Bashkirs and Tatars, the name is Әхмәт (Äxmät / Əxmət).
+The less common transliterations of Ahmad, Akhmad are used by Muslims outside the Middle East proper, such as in Indonesia and Russia.

+For Bashkirs and Tatars, the name is Ahmat/Akhmat (Әхмәт, Äxmät / Əxmət).